General standards for private sector housing

 All gas installations and appliances must be checked and maintained each year by a suitably qualified Gas Safe registered installer and meet the relevant regulations.

-A certificate should always be provided in accordance with the regulations.
+Gas and electrical certificates should be provided in accordance with the regulations.

 All furniture provided by the landlord must meet the Furniture and Furnishings (Fire) (Safety) Regulations 1988.